fbpx

 FAQs

-How much is the IELTS exam fee?
+What is the IELTS exam structure?

 If you are an aspirant looking to study at your dream university, book an appointment with AdmitX today and start your applications early to avail yourself of all the benefits.